 Repose Gray by Sherwin Williams is one of the most popular shades of gray for a very good reason: it works virtually everywhere.
 No matter the style of home, the lighting or the accents, Repose Gray makes it all look good.

 Sherwin Williams Repose Gray

 Repose gray is a very livable color that doesn’t feel sterile or stark.
-It is a shade of slightly warm gray with undertones of taupe.
+It is a shade of slightly warm gray with very slight taupe undertones.
+While there is no such thing as a true gray-gray, this color comes pretty close!
 Just like all paint colors, it will look different in every room—but it truly works every single time.